KirillMaltsev3341/cs_lb2/SetupUbuntu/README.md

-# this is instruction for initial Ubuntu setup
+## This is instruction for initial Ubuntu setup

 # Install these programms from Ubuntu Software
 vs code